CassandraMaldonado/LLM_Healthcare/README.md

 1. PubMedQA: Biomedical yes/no/maybe questions from PubMed abstracts.
 Good for evidence-based reasoning.

-RadQA – Radiology QA with detailed rationales.
+2. RadQA: Radiology QA with detailed rationales.
 Helps the model learn step-by-step (chain-of-thought) clinical logic.

 MedMCQA – A large multiple-choice dataset based on medical exams.
 Useful for memorization and broad factual knowledge.